ChrisRPeterson/ChrisRPeterson/README.md

 ### Hi, I'm Christian Peterson 👾

-I'm a self-taught web dev enthusiast based in Austin, TX
+I'm a web dev enthusiast based in Austin, TX

 #### Experience with:
 JS, React, Node.js, C++, Python, and more! 👍